cloud-native-toolkit/site-developer-guide/docs/adopting/use-cases/multiarch-build/multiarch-build.md

 We are using the clusters as agents because we cannot build multiarchitecture images on the same development cluster.

 The build is performed remotely, the dev cluster needs access to trigger the build pipelines on the workload clusters.
-A setup is needed in order to perfom this remote build.
+A setup is needed in order to perform this remote build.

 A Terraform script is available [here](https://github.com/ibm-ecosystem-lab/multiarch-build-clusters-setup).
 A template file is available, you can find explanations in the repository.
 ![tfvars template](./images/tfvars-template-file.png)